Get in Touch

 - Marketing and Communications Data includes your preferences in receiving marketing from us and our third parties and your communication preferences.

-- Direct interactions.
-You may give us your Identity, Contact and Marketing and Communications Data by filling in forms or by corresponding with us by post, phone, email or otherwise.
+- Direct Interactions.
+You may give us your Identity, Contact and Marketing and Communications Data by filling in forms or completing surveys or otherwise corresponding with us by post, phone, email, through social media or otherwise or attending any events (either in person or online).

 We will only use your personal data when the law allows us to.
 Most commonly, we will use your personal data in the following circumstances: